alexanto/dev-resources/interview/javascript.md

     The `DOMContentLoaded` event is fired when the initial HTML document has been completely loaded and parsed, without waiting for stylesheets, images, and subframes to finish loading.

     `window`'s `load` event is only fired after the DOM and all dependent resources and assets have loaded.

+* **Why is it, in general, a good idea to leave the global scope of a website as-is and never touch it?**

+    Every script has access to the global scope, and if everyone uses the global namespace to define their variables, collisions will likely occur.
+Use the module pattern (IIFEs) to encapsulate your variables within a local namespace.